mathe00/slither-clone-sio/README.md

 ## 🤔 Creator's Note & Contributions
 This project is a personal adventure into web game development, largely achieved with the help of AI (Google's Gemini 2.5 Pro and its impressive ability to handle large code contexts!).
 I'm not a professional developer, just an enthusiast tinkering and learning by doing. 😅

-The code isn't perfect by the strictest professional standards, but it works and integrates an impressive number of features.
+The code isn't perfect by the strictest professional standards, but it works and integrates an impressive number of features, including full internationalization.
 The main goal was to explore possibilities and have fun.

 **Contributions are welcome!** If you're an experienced developer (or even a motivated beginner!) and see areas for improvement, bugs to fix, or want to implement one of the roadmap ideas (like the Phaser migration!), feel free to open an *Issue* or a *Pull Request* on the GitHub repository.
 Your help would be greatly appreciated! 🙏